 - Many shops choose to only offer double espressos (two shots, also called a doppio) for quality control issues.

 - Other coffeehouses also offer single shots and lungos (long extractions).

-Regardless of the size, espressos are usually poured into a demitasse (a small, 2- to 4-ounce cup).
+Regardless of the size, espressos are usually poured into a demitasse (a small, two- to four-ounce cup).

 Ways to Order Espresso